yourbuddyconner/connerswann.me/content/2021/optics-aping-via-etherscan.md

 - [Optics Channel Architecture](https://github.com/celo-org/optics-monorepo/blob/main/docs/architecture.md)
 - [Optics Token Bridge xApp](https://github.com/celo-org/optics-monorepo/blob/main/docs/xapps/token-bridge.md)

+At a high-level we will need to do the following:
+1. Authorize the Bridge to spend your tokens.
+2. Call the bridge to send tokens
+3. Wait patiently!

-Now, lets talk about the parts we need to know about.
+Now, lets get a little clarity about the parts we need to know about.

 ![Optics Architecture](../images/2021/Optics-Architecture.png)